DataDog/dd-trace-dotnet/README.md

 In order to build and run all the projects and test included in this repo you need to have Visual Studio 2017 as well as the .Net Core 2.+ SDK installed on your machine.

+Some tests require you to have enable docker support on your machine or to manually install the required dependencies.

 #### Unix

 Make sure you have installed:
 - The .Net Core 2 SDK
 - Mono
+- Docker

 Because some projects target the desktop framework and of [this bug](https://github.com/dotnet/sdk/issues/335), you'll need [this workaround](https://github.com/dotnet/netcorecli-fsc/wiki/.NET-Core-SDK-rc4#using-net-framework-as-targets-framework-the-osxunix-build-fails) to make the build work.